MohammedAliAttia/CODE-ALPHA---AUTOMATED-ESSAY-SCORING/README.md

-# CODE-ALPHA---AUTOMATED-ESSAY-SCORING
+# CODE-ALPHA-AUTOMATED-ESSAY-SCORING
-The goal is to automate the evaluating phase in essay questions, reducing grading time and costs, and enabling essays to be included in testing, a crucial measure of student learning.
+The goal is to automate the evaluating phase in essay questions, reducing grading time and costs.
+This is a crucial measure of student learning often avoided due to grading challenges.
+Three approaches are proposed: using classical models with smart feature engineering, using LLMs for fine-tuning the dataset, and testing in various layers like LoRa or full.
+The first approach involves using features from the first approach and using LLM as feature extraction, then passing all to the classic model.
+A notebook is created as a proof of concept.